 - Clearly define the roles and responsibilities at each stage.
 Make a note of any role or designation changes that have occurred during the audit period.

-Workflow audit is as important as implementing the workflow.
+A workflow audit is as important as implementing the workflow.
 Timely and regular audit of the process workflow ensures that business goals are met.

 Cflow workflow automation solution that can be customized to suit the unique needs of your business.
 Our automation solutions ensure better business outcomes.
 You can choose a live demo of Cflow.
 Get in touch with us to know more.